pgpostit/BlackJack/README.md

 # BlackJack
 A coding exercise with Python.
 I made a BlackJack game that you can play against computer.

+It has the following characteristics:
+- Module to make espresso, latte and cappuccino.
+- Coin counting (US cents)
+- Resource count

 ## Installation
 This program just requires Python 3.